 There are several search sites that offer a comprehensive range of destinations and accommodation.
 HomeAway is a big player in the market and has been going since 1996, with over 500,000 customer reviews under its belt.
-Airbnb, invented by two young San Franciscan residents who began by putting up guests on lilos on their apartment floor, now has a foot in the door of homes in 34,000 cities.
-(Who knew that many cities even existed?)
-You can rent anything from one room to a whole island through this online site.
+Airbnb, invented by two young San Franciscan residents who began by putting up guests on lilos on their apartment floor, now has a foot in the door of homes in much of the world and you can rent anything from one room to a whole island.

 The best thing about a house exchange is it is free.
 It also provides peace of mind that your house is occupied while you are away.
 Did you see the film The Holiday starring Cameron Diaz?
 She did a house swap with Kate Winslet.
 There were clear added benefits to that one; ie Jude Law.
-You are probably not going to get Jude Law thrown in with your deal.
-Unless you house swap with Jude Law’s wife or Mum.
-And even then…!
-But putting Jude law aside, exchanging your home with another family ensures you get a fully functioning family home.
+You are probably not going to get Jude Law thrown in with your deal, but exchanging your home with another family ensures you get a fully functioning family home.
 It’s can be a bit of a lottery, but if you choose carefully and read the small print then you might strike holiday gold.
 Choosing the right search engine for you will help; if you’re a broadsheet reader then using The Guardian site may enable you to hook up with another broadsheet reader.

 Obviously a certain amount of trust is required between the two parties doing the swap.
 But sometimes it is good to trust the universe.
 And some of those it works for are quite angelic about the initiative calling it a ‘life swap.’
 Let’s hope not a wife swap though.
-Anyway there are loads of sites offering to match-make on the house front; try HomeExchange.com or Love Home Swap which has 46,000 properties on its books.
-Or download The Holiday for inspiration.
+Anyway there are loads of sites offering to match-make on the house front; try HomeExchange.com or Love Home Swap which offers a free trial for the first two weeks.

 This isn’t a bed for the night, it’s an education.
-There are just two drawbacks; one night is never enough, and farmstays can be more expensive than a B&B. On our last farmstay, at Posestvo Trnulja on the Ljubljana marshes in Slovenia, we hung out with the donkeys and goats, learnt about hemp farming and ate a five star organic breakfast (which wierdly included donkey salami.)
+There are just two drawbacks; one night is never enough, and farmstays can be more expensive than a B&B. On our last farmstay, at Posestvo Trnulja on the Ljubljana marshes in Slovenia, we hung out with the donkeys and goats, learnt about hemp farming and ate a five star organic breakfast which included donkey salami.
 It was well worth the cost.
 If you’re in the UK check out www.farmstay.co.uk

 There’s nothing like falling asleep to water lapping under your bed.
 Not literally!
 I mean under the boat.
 And it’s easier to book a boat than you might think.
 There are plenty of websites that can hook you up with a narrow boat holiday, like WaterwaysHolidays.com.
 Or you can deal directly with the owner yourself.
-My sister in law has a narrowboat rental business, and it’s not just a commercial enterprise.
-Her philosophy is to show people there is another way of living.
+It’s often not just cheap family accommodation but a philosophy to show people there is another way of living.
 A carbon lite, outdoor life that most of us might not consider.

 You probably don’t need me to tell you how much the Youth Hostel Association has improved in recent years.
 After £10 million pound spent on hostel refurbishment it now offers some quality family experiences.
-You can book a room to yourselves; some come with roll top baths, four poster beds and bridal suites.
+It can be expensive if you are a big family but these days you can book a room to yourselves; some come with roll top baths, four poster beds and bridal suites.
 YHA York even has its own gallery.
 Their shared kitchen makes them more competitive than a hotel and they aren’t necessarily stuck out in the countryside either.
 Check out the YHA youth hostel at St Pancras for a cheap bed in London or the Stay OK chain in Amsterdam where you can have your meals cooked for you.
 But if you do want to get away from it all, there are some incredible wild hostelling experiences.
 In Iceland, they are an inexpensive way to experience glaciers and geothermal wonders, and at Black Sail and Ennerdale in The English Lakes, it’s as peaceful a night’s sleep as you’ll get anywhere.
-At the opposite end of the spectrum some city based hostels have learnt from the glamping craze and are offering posh sleeps; check out Liverpool’s Hoax which opened in the summer.
+At the opposite end of the spectrum some city based hostels have learnt from the glamping craze and are offering posh sleeps.

-Eco pods can often be found on campsites.
-Compared to a hotel room, they are cheap, cheerful and basic.
+Eco pods can often be found on campsites and are often cheap places to stay.
 You will need to bring your own sleeping bag and camping mattress.
 We find them easier than camping; you don’t have to spend time messing with poles and pegs and in the rain you stay dry.
 Ours came with a heater that kept us toasty warm all night.
 They are also good for kids party sleepovers.
 Check out these video of our pod party in Silverdale here.

 8 Glamping site